-The examinations are delivered on an intercollegiate basis by the Royal College of Surgeons of Edinburgh, the Royal College of Surgeons of England, the Royal College of Physicians and Surgeons of Glasgow and the Royal College of Surgeons in Ireland.
-Eligibility criteria to enter
+The examinations are delivered on an intercollegiate basis by the Royal College of Surgeons of Edinburgh, the Royal College of Surgeons of England, and the Royal College of Physicians and Surgeons of Glasgow.
+Eligibility criteria to enter an examination will be published separately.
+On successfully completing the examination, trainees will be eligible for Fellowship of the College with which they choose to affiliate.